LupusLudit/Tetris-3D/README.md

 ## Software
 This project now includes a ready-to-play executables.
-To play the game, simply visit the [latest release](https://github.com/LupusLudit/Tetris-3D/releases/tag/v1.1.0) and download the and download the provided files.
+To play the game, simply visit the [latest release](https://github.com/LupusLudit/Tetris-3D/releases/tag/v1.1.0) and download the provided files.
 However, if you still wish to inspect or modify the code, you may use the following software:

 - **The Unity Game Engine**: [https://unity.com](https://unity.com/download)